 We've analysed the spread by 'indexing' the Mastercard rate for euros over a year (meaning it's always 100 on this graph) and then allowing the Visa and Amex euro exchange rates to vary around it.

-On average, from the euro and dollar data sets we looked at, Mastercard's exchange rates were 0.7% higher than Visa's and Amex's.
+On average, from the euro and dollar data sets we looked at, Mastercard's exchange rates were 0.51% higher than Visa's and 0.44% higher than Amex's - though this difference has lessened since we last did our analysis, when Mastercard rates were around 0.7% higher than both.
 While we haven't checked every day and every currency, it's likely that the data we do have shows a pattern that would be replicated.

 What does this mean in practice?